Have you ever thought about Amino Acids?

 We use a simple finger-prick test to determine your Amino Acid levels.

-For $175.00 this test measures your actual levels, and uses a special, proprietary algorithm – developed by the pathology lab – to determine your needs and develop a customised formula based entirely on scientific evidence and measurement.
+This test measures your actual levels, and uses a special, proprietary algorithm – developed by the pathology lab – to determine your needs and develop a customised formula based entirely on scientific evidence and measurement.

 This quantifiable result completely removes any guesswork from your dietary and supplementary needs, while at the same time significantly reducing the cost of buying multiple off-the-shelf supplements to meet your specific needs.